LukaBabic1/dagger2-feature-showoff/01-singleton-scope-example/README.md

-This basic example shows how dagger, when simplest component is generated, will automatically detect classes which have `@Inject` annotated constructor and will be able provide instances of those objects.

-Notice how we were able to obtain instance of a `Car` object directly from component, but we were not able to do this for an `Engine` since engine was not exposed by the component.
-Even though not exposed in component, Dagger was able to take care of instantiation of engine object and pass it to constructor of `Car`.
+# Singleton scope

+This is still simple example how Dagger works and is almost identical to `00-basic-example` one.
+The key difference here is that `Car` class is annotated with `@Singleton` annotation and still has `@Inject` annotated constructor.
+Also, the `MainComponent` is marked with `@Singleton` annotation.

+In this case, we are also obtaining an instance of `Car` object directly from component.
+However, as the tests show, when we obtain instance of car through `MainComponent.car()` method, we always get the same instance.
+This is desired behavior since we do want only one instance of `Car` to be provided from the component, no matter how many times we invoke `MainComponent.car()` method.

+## Practice assignment
+Try to remove `@Singleton` annotation, once from `MainComponent` and once from `Car` class.

+What are the consequences from both of these actions ?